yttrian/glyph.kt/docs/data.rst

 ^^^^^^^^^^^
 :What: The server name, ID, member count (humans and bots)
 :When: Glyph is added or removed from a server
-:Where: A private Discord channel (sent via webhooks)
+:Where: A private Discord channel (sent via webhooks) managed by Glyph's owner
 :Why: To see what servers Glyph has been added and removed from and see which servers are considered bot farms

 username history